VivianBass/GeneFamilies/1. protokol/week-3/day-06.11.md

 **Tasks**:

-- Refactor `compute_exp.prof.dists.R` and `compute_exp.prof.dists_statistics.R` to reduce redundancy,
-  simplify code, and improve readability.
-Potentially create a reusable function.
+- Streamline `compute_exp.prof.dists.R` and `compute_exp.prof.dists_statistics.R` to reduce redundancy and improve readability.
+- Consider creating a reusable function for common tasks.

-- Update descriptions in `roxygen2` documentation for clarity.
-And uptdate the Documentation overall
+- Improve clarity of `roxygen2` descriptions and update overall documentation for consistency.

-- as i had to low data from the current expression profils, try to use other expression profils but with the same mappping as done with the fasta file from the server FBgn to FBpp mapping
+- Since the current expression profiles have limited data, try using alternative profiles.
+- Ensure they use the same FBgn-to-FBpp mapping from the server’s FASTA file.
-- try with different expression profils and see if the inteersection and data amount differs
+- Test different expression profiles to see if they yield a higher intersection and data volume.
-- also tzry to filter the genegroups dataframes just by 1 column first and see if difference

-- continue to do unit tests for each function , create different scenarious to test for

-- send Asis the weekly report per email

-- would have to add the families also for distance calculation !?
+- Try filtering `genegroups` dataframes by only one column to observe differences.

-- did a v1 and a v2 filter to preprocess data , sothat it matches the provided expression profiles;
+- Applyed two filtering methods (`v1` and `v2`) to align data with expression profiles.
-- check if v1 filetered has the same results/lenght as v2 filtered
+- Verify if `v1` and `v2` yield the same results and length.

 **Doubts and Issues**:

-- expression profils, double genes etc.

 **Next Steps**: